 Lowell Milken TAP Founder's Award

-The award, which includes a $50,000 prize to be used toward continuing to improve classroom teaching and student success, was presented at the 16th National TAP Conference in New Orleans, Louisiana, before 1,000 educators, policymakers, researchers and other influential leaders.
-Principal Dr. Danny Mendez accepted the award on the school's behalf.
+Lowell Milken surprised G.W.
+Carver Primary School faculty with the recognition during a keynote luncheon at the 2017 National TAP Conference in New Orleans, Louisiana, before more than 1,000 educators, policymakers, researchers and other influential leaders.
+Principal Latatia Johnson accepted the award on the school's behalf.

-The TAP System is America's leading comprehensive educator effectiveness model that aligns teacher leadership, daily job-embedded professional development, meaningful evaluation and support, and opportunities for performance-based compensation.
-TAP has been on the ground for more than a decade.
-It supports schools, districts, universities and states in their missions to strengthen classroom instruction with the ultimate goal of improving learning growth for all students.
+The TAP System is America's leading comprehensive educator effectiveness model that aligns teacher leadership, daily job-embedded professional development, educator evaluation and support, and opportunities for performance-based compensation.
+Introduced in 1999, the TAP System supports schools, districts, universities and states to advance educator effectiveness and student learning.

 Through TAP, Carver—facing a growing English Language Learner population and an 89% rate of students eligible for free and reduced-price lunch—has been able to attract and retain effective teachers as well as train them to critically analyze data and pinpoint areas of need.
 As a result, the school has raised its letter grade and is exceeding student growth targets.

 "I am pleased to congratulate Principal Johnson, her faculty and the entire Carver student body on this well-deserved honor," said Lowell Milken.
 "Through their commitment to excellence, perseverance and hard work, they are turning big ideas of positive change into realities—outstanding teachers, measured student achievement growth, and proud students and parents."